Lee-Yang-Fisher zeros for DHL and 2D rational dynamics, II. Global Pluripotential Interpretation: Fatou and Julia sets and the measure of maximal entropy

 The measure $\nu$ satisfies the backwards invariance $\Rmig^* \nu = 8 \nu$, hence its support is totally invariant.
 In our situation, $\supp \nu \subsetneq J_R$ because (for example) the points in $\WW^s(\BOTTOMphys)$ are not in $\supp \nu$.
 It can be thought of as the ``little Julia set'' within $J_\Rmig$ on which the ``most chaotic'' dynamics occurs.

-\begin{rem} The statement of (iv) is slightly different in \cite{GUEDJ_LARGE_DEGREE}, where it is not emphasized that the repelling periodic points being considered are actually on $\supp \nu$.
-However, it follows from the proof in \cite{GUEDJ_LARGE_DEGREE} and the fact that $\supp \nu$ is totally invariant.
-See \cite[Thm 1.4.13]{DS_SURVEY} for the analogous argument for holomorphic $f: \CP^2 \ra \CP^2$. \end{rem}
+\begin{rem} The statement of (iv) in \cite[Thm.
+3.1]{GUEDJ_LARGE_DEGREE} does not emphasize that one can restrict his or her attention to the periodic points within $\supp \nu$, but it follows from the proof in \cite{GUEDJ_LARGE_DEGREE} and the fact that $\supp \nu$ is totally invariant.
+See \cite[Thm.
+1.4.13]{DS_SURVEY} for the analogous argument for holomorphic $f: \CP^2 \ra \CP^2$. \end{rem}

 \begin{rem}We know very little about the support of $\nu$.
 See Problem \ref{PROB:MEASURE_CP2}. \end{rem}